Public authorities must seek the advice of the Crown Solicitor before engaging private legal practitioners.

 Firms and practitioners will need to nominate their areas of expertise.

-New terms of engagement (effective 1 February 2021)
+Terms of engagement (effective 1 February 2021)

 Inclusion on the register does not guarantee work from the CSO.